kubeflow/pipelines/samples/contrib/aws-samples/README.md

 ### Role Input

-This role is used by SageMaker jobs created by the KFP to access the S3 buckets and other SageMaker resources.
+This role is used by SageMaker jobs created by the KFP to access the S3 buckets and other AWS resources.
 Run these commands to create the sagemaker-execution-role.
 Note down the Role ARN.
 You need to give this Role ARN as input in pipeline.